shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-3.md

 ![png]({{ site.baseurl }}/images/2018-09-20-Fuel-Stations-Analysis/Fuel Stations Analysis_70_1.png)

 We can explicitly only plot the nodes that fall within the accessible areas.
 Z accessibility is 200 m better than BP for both mean and median averages.
 The previous plot also showed some indication of a bimodal distribution in accessibility for BP.
 Increasing the number of bins shows that there is *likely* a bimodal accessibility distribution for BP (similar result in an [earlier section](#Competitor-Analysis)).
-But, we'd need to think a little deeper as why this might be the case before .
+But, we'd need to think a little deeper as to why this might be the case.

 ![png]({{ site.baseurl }}/images/2018-09-20-Fuel-Stations-Analysis/Fuel Stations Analysis_72_0.png)

 # Conclusions
-The key business question to be answered in this report was:
+The key business question to be answered in this series was:
 > *Does Z have better coverage than their competitor(s) in Wellington?
 If so, how?*

 Through a variety of different spatial analyses, we can quantify some aspects of this question: